LukeShu/periwinkle/HACKING/rest-api.md

 If a `POST` request has a `_method` field in the submitted document, the request shall be interpreted as a request of the type specified by that field, instead of a `POST` request.
-Even if the specified `_method` does not have a document that is submitted (e.g., `DELETE`), because it started as a `POST` request, the submitted document it must still contain the `session_id` attribute (if it wishes for the session to be recognized by the server).
+Similarly, if a `POST` request has a `_xsrf_token` field in the submitted document, the request shall be interpretted as if it had the `X-XSRF-TOKEN` HTTP header set to that value.

 > Rationale: HTML forms may only submit `GET` and `POST` requests;
 > which is silly, and requires work-arounds to allow browsers to